abemscac/pies-doc/docs/vue3/define-a-component.md

 Learn a couple of ways to define a component in Vue 3.

-There are multiple ways to define a component in Vue 3, we want to bring up some of the most commonly seen patterns you may use in your everyday life.
+There are multiple ways to define a component in Vue 3, we want to bring up some commonly seen patterns you may use in your everyday life.

 ## 1. Legacy Options API

 The legacy Options API still works in Vue 3, in almost the same way!
 If you just copy & paste your Vue 2 components into a Vue 3 project, they'll probably work fine after some other minor issues are resolved.

-That being said, it is strongly recommended to try out other methods instead of sticking to the legacy Options API.
-Otherwise upgrading what's the point of upgrading from Vue 2 to Vue 3?
+That being said, it is strongly recommended to try out the new Composition API instead of sticking to the legacy Options API.
+Otherwise what is the point of upgrading from Vue 2 to Vue 3, right?

 But don't get me wrong, Options API is still a great tool!
-It's still a valid way to define a component in Vue 3, so we put it here to make it easier to compare the difference between Options API and Composition API.
+It's still a valid way to define a component in Vue 3.

 ```html title="Legacy Options API" showLineNumbers
 <template>